 Know Before You Go

-- Check the Red Rock Canyon National Conservation Area website, as reservations to drive the scenic loop are required during various times of the year.
+- Check the Red Rock Canyon National Conservation Area website, as reservations to drive the scenic loop are required October through May.
+You can make your reservation here.
 See the below section for fees.

 - Red Rock Canyon is home to a ton of wildlife, from bighorn sheep and foxes to rabbits and tortoises.
-Respect their space and keep an extra close eye out for snakes and scorpions!
+Respect their space and keep an eye out for snakes and scorpions!

 - The summers here are brutally hot, but you may see a dusting of snow in the winters.
-Prepare accordingly.
+Prepare for the weather accordingly.

 - If you want to camp, Red Rock Canyon Campground is a developed campground just before the turn for the visitor’s center (coming from Vegas) on Moenkopi Road.
 Check the website or call for reservations and fees.

-- Pets are allowed, but must be kept on a leash at all times.
+- Pets are allowed, but must be kept on a leash.

 Getting to Red Rock Canyon